Param2345/birthady-flip-card/README.md

 # birthady-flip-card

-A dynamic, animated birthday card web app built using **Flask** (Python), HTML, CSS, and JavaScript.
+A dynamic, animated birthday card web app built using  HTML, CSS, and JavaScript.
 This app allows you to generate personalized birthday greeting cards via URL parameters like `?name=Param`.

 ---